Massless and Partially Massless Limits in Quadratic Gravity: Discussion

 \subsection{Remarks on the action $S_{00}$}

 Some of the interactions terms in $S_{00}$ are proportional to $m_0^2=M^2_{\rm p}/\alpha$.
-This means that if $\alpha$ continues to decrease as energy increases, strong coupling can arise and a non-perturbative treatment is required.
-Due to this fact, in what follows we analyse some non-perturabtive aspects of $S_{\rm 00}$.
+This means that if $\alpha$ continues to decrease as the energy increases, strong coupling can arise and a non-perturbative treatment is required.
+In what follows we make some remarks on $S_{\rm 00}$.

 It is convenient to recast $S_{00}$ in canonical form.
 This can be done by performing the following field transformations:

 through which the action becomes

 where the potential